 How it all began

 The project began by telling people about the Rural Wisdom project and that we wanted to hear from them.
-As well as sharing information on community noticeboards, e-newsletters and through Facebook, we put a piece in the local magazine the Quair as people said this was the best way to reach people across the area We met with 17 community groups, 8 groups of local people attending group activities, attended 4 gala days, Highland Games and 4 Community Councils.
+As well as sharing information on community noticeboards, e-newsletters and through Facebook, we put a piece in the local magazine the Quair as people said this was the best way to reach people across the area.
+Over the summer of 2017 we met with 17 community groups, 8 groups of local people attending group activities, attended 4 gala days, Highland Games and 4 Community Councils.
 Overall, we met over 175 people who live or work in this community, as well as people from other rural locations, all of whom raised similar themes.

 Activities to provide social connection

-Locals wanted more ways for people to have company so we delivered activities in the community where people could meet regularly including community wide intergenerational events at the weekend.
-We also delivered more structured support through a befrienders scheme.
+Local people wanted more options for social connections so we supported the delivery of activities in the community where people could meet regularly including community wide intergenerational events at the weekend.
 There was a specific focus on including those living in the local care home in activities, as well as designing events that would appeal to men in the area and get them involved.
-Local groups like Bridge for Beginners and the Men’s Shed were encouraged to implement taster sessions and sessions for beginners, to get more people along and involved.
+Local groups like Bridge for Beginners and the Men’s Shed were encouraged to implement taster and beginners’ sessions, to get more people along and involved.

 Making the area work better for residents